 Sylvia Cini-Grenada is a program manager at Jobs for the Future.
-A member of the Learning Unit team, she supports the Student Success Center Network.
+A member of the postsecondary team, her focus is on supporting the Student Success Center Network.
 Her responsibilities include managing systems for data gathering and communication across the team.
 Sylvia also helps to develop and implement new approaches to supporting educators in the field that lead to improved and more equitable student outcomes.

 Her skills and areas of expertise include: